 Join us at our Memory Café!

-Memory Café Spring Sessions are held on two dates: April 17 & May 15, 2018!
+The next Memory Café Spring Session will be held on May 15, 2018!
 See below for further details and event registration.

 Are you a resident of Greater Lowell caring for someone with memory impairment from Alzheimer's or other forms of dementia?
 LifeLinks can help.
 LifeLinks was recently awarded an innovation mini-grant funded by the Massachusetts Lifespan Respite Coalition and the Federal Administration on Community Living to launch a Memory Café at our main office at 285 Mill Road in Chelmsford MA.
 Through the generosity of the Doris L Benz Trust, we will be able to continue this vital program through the Fall.

 Over 5 million Americans (120,000+ from Massachusetts) are currently living with Alzheimer's Disease.
 The number of families supporting a loved one with dementia will continue to grow exponentially over the coming years.
 LifeLinks has personally witnessed the increasing prevalence of Alzheimer's/dementia as families receiving support and members of the workforce are facing the challenges of the disease head on.
 LifeLinks has been a trusted and valued resource in the community for families caring for loved ones with intellectual and developmental disabilities and we are energized to develop and provide inclusive, innovative Memory Café programming to benefit families affected by memory impairment.

 What is a Memory Cafe?

 The LifeLinks Memory Café is a free, informal social setting that will bring together people living with Alzheimer's/dementia, their family caregivers and professionals for food and fun.
 A Memory Café is a safe space where you can openly talk with like-situated people without the stigma of the dementia label, with a goal of creating new, positive memories.

 Memory Cafe Spring Session thru May 15, 2018